babel/minify/CONTRIBUTING.md

 8. [Report it 🙂](https://github.com/babel/babili/issues/new)
 9. You're awesome.
 Thanks!

+#### Syntax Errors

+If you get a syntax error at compile time, then it could be a few things:

+1. The parser itself doesn't handle the syntax being used (a [babylon](https://github.com/babel/babylon) bug).
+2. The code is actually invalid syntax.
+3. You didn't turn on the relevant Babel plugin for that syntax (if experimental).

+If the syntax error is at run time, then it means the outputted code is incorrect and and is a bug in the code generator, [babel-generator](https://github.com/babel/babel/tree/master/packages/babel-generator).

 #### Mangler bugs

 This should be the easy one.
 If there is an error thrown in your code which you can see it in the console,